Icon HelpCircleForumIcon Link

 });

-// fund the predicate
+// Fund the predicate

-const tx1 = await fundedWallet.transfer(predicate.address, bn(100_000));
+const tx = await wallet.transfer(predicate.address, bn(100_000));

-await tx1.waitForResult();
+await tx.waitForResult();

 const predicateCoins = await predicate.getResourcesToSpend([